LogunGunderson/activity-7/brexit.md

 ![](brexit_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

+*This changes the scale of the x axes of each individual facet of the figure so that the largest bar, that of the wrong choice, is visually uniform across the facets.
+If looking to argue relative opinion, then this may make sense.
+Otherwise, this has the potential to be misleading to the audience as the x axis is not uniform.*

 ### Exercise 2 - Comparing proportions across facets

 First, calculate the proportion of wrong, right, and don’t know answers